justinpferdner/semester_project/feedback.md

 ### Part 2 - Blog Post on Data Collection

 *Mary Nydegger*: Good read and very clear and simply describes your analysis which is awesome.
 I liked how you showed the specific steps you did for each thing to gather and clean your data.
 I also liked how clear your ethical considerations section was.
 One recommendation would be to actually link your websites so people can click on them to take them somewhere.
 You can do that by typing this: [whatever words you want to link to the website](website url).

+*Brady Heinig*: I thought this was really good, you went into great detail about the process of retrieving your data which helped me understand the thinking behind your project.
+I like that you defined different techniques and packages that you used, that piqued my interest and made me want to check those out.
+It would be helpful to see the page on KSL that you scraped, but other than that I think it was a well written post.

 ### Part 3 - Blog Post on EDA

+*Brady Heinig*: I thought you included some really cool visualizations, specifically the candlestick bar plot.
+When analyzing some of the plots, it could be helpful to hypothesize why some towns had higher prices than others or why the houses are bigger (park city for example is a big ski town so it makes sense).
+Overall you did a good job explain the results of your charts.

 ### Part 4 - Streamlit App